 - For a buy order, the difference in pricing may not be higher than 4 percent.

 - For a sell order, the difference in pricing may not be lower than 5 percent.

 A Zero Order that can’t be executed due to one of these reasons will be automatically cancelled and you will receive an ‘order cancelled’ message in your inbox.
 This order will not be saved or rolled over to the next time window.

 Whenever a Zero Order can’t be executed for any other reason, you will be notified after the closing of the time window.
 You will then receive the ‘order cancelled’ notification in your inbox.
 In this case, the Zero Order will also not be saved or rolled over to the following time window.

 Revoking a Zero Order

 If you want to revoke your Zero Order, you can only do this during opening hours of the market and before the Cut Off Time.

-We don’t charge commission for Zero, Market or Limit Orders when buying and selling American shares.
-These shares include an FX markup, since you are buying shares in euros that are priced in dollars.
+We don’t charge a commission for Market or Limit Orders when buying and selling American shares, so we don’t offer a Zero Order on American shares.
+On these shares, we charge an FX markup, since you are buying with euros shares that are priced in dollars.
 You can read more about that here.